roflcopter4/tag-highlight.nvim/README.md

 ### The colors

 You'll also want to fiddle with the highlight linking to fit your favorite color scheme.
 The default colors were chosen almost completely at random and I've never even looked at them.
-The assumption is that you'll fix it yourself.
-I should probably do better than this but I'm not entirely sure how.
-For this plugin to make any sense at all you'll need to specify many more colors than are provided in a normal vim color scheme.
-Perhaps I'll upload what I use as an example at some point.
+For this plugin to make any sense you're going to need more colors than most schemes offer by default.
+Check my included scheme as an example if you wish.

 ## Questions I would probably ask